alekzvik/vagrant-puppet-django/README.md

 - Django
 - PIL dependencies to support jpg, zlib, freetype
 - Git
+- Mercurial
 - Vim

 ## Usage

 - Edit configuration variables in the `site.pp` file
+- clone or put your project into src dir
 - `vagrant up`
+- get your project inside VM in WWW dir, install requirements, do stuff (virtualenv is created and activated automatically)

 That's it!
 You are all set.